lupyuen/lupyuen.github.io/src/unicorn4.md

 [(Compare with __Original QEMU__)](https://github.com/qemu/qemu/blob/master/accel/tcg/cpu-exec.c#L704-L769)

 Aha!
-Unicorn is expecting us to __Hook This Interrupt__ and handle the Arm64 SysCall, via our Interrupt Callback.
+Unicorn is expecting us to __Hook This Interrupt__ and emulate the Arm64 SysCall, inside our Interrupt Callback.

 Before hooking the interrupt, we track down the origin of the SysCall...